grafana/tempo/docs/tempo/website/configuration/_index.md

 ### Local storage recommendations

 While you can use local storage, object storage is recommended for production workloads.
+A local backend will not correctly retrieve traces with a distributed deployment unless all components have access to the same disk.
 Tempo is designed for object storage more than local storage.

-At Grafana Labs, we have almost exclusively run Tempo with SSDs instead of hard drives when using local storage.
+At Grafana Labs, we have run Tempo with SSDs when using local storage.
+Hard drives have not been tested.
-Hard drives should work if the read and write speeds are good.
-There may be more latency in I/O operations.

 How much storage space you need can be estimated by considering the ingested byes and retention.
 For example, ingested bytes per day *times* retention days = stored bytes.